Dragon Keeper: Plot summary

 With some time having passed on the Tarman, the work with the wizardwood is finished.
 Captain Leftrin wants to give a lifetime contract to all of the workers to protect the secret of their illegal use of the forbidden substance.
 The only remaining man to sign is Swarge, who admits that he is betrothed and does not want to be separated from his new wife-to-be.
 Leftrin agrees to give a contract to Swarge's wife so that they may be together and Swarge signs the contract.
 Some time later, Captain Leftrin is blackmailed by a Chalcedean man, Sinad Arich, for passage to Trehaug.
 Leftrin hopes that he will never hear from the man again.

 Meanwhile, Alise has given up on all efforts to make Hest attracted, or even interested in her, as they have all been met with failure or worse.
 Hest is displeased with Alise's inability to produce an heir and comes for another one of his unpleasant attempts to impregnate her.
 When she is unwilling, he rapes her.
 After the shame of this event, she accuses him of being unfaithful to her, in the hopes of ending their marriage contract, and provides proof in certain things she has noted, such as his luxurious perfumes and a second house that he rents.
 Hest is furious and demands that Sedric, his secretary and constant companion, confirm his fidelity.
-Sedric confirms, though it is later revealed to be a lie, as Sedric is, in fact, Hest's lover.
+Sedric confirms that Hest is not having an affair with a woman, though it is later revealed Sedric is, in fact, Hest's lover.

 Four years have passed since the hatching and Sintara is sad and tormented by the dragon memories that she is filled with.
 The dragons are weak and unable to feed themselves, relying on hunters to provide them with a limited amount of food.
 As the more feeble dragons die off, the stronger ones consume them to claim their ancestral memories.
 Tintaglia has gone missing, not having been seen for some time.
 It is rumored that she has found a mate and no one, including the young dragons, believes that she will return.
 The dragons begin to yearn to find their way to the lost Elderling city of Kelsingra, or die trying.
-Mercor, who lacks in size what he makes up in wisdom, makes a plan to convince the Rain Wilds Council that it is their idea to transport the dragons toward the lost city using their ancestral memories as a guide.
+The dragon Mercor makes a plan to convince the Rain Wilds Council that it is their idea to transport the dragons toward the lost city using their ancestral memories as a guide.